 It is recommended that you walk 30 minute every day for two weeks, starting the day of treatment, to facilitate the healing process.

 The Vein Clinic of Menorah Medical Center offers two types of venous ablation, radiofrequency ablation and laser ablation.
 Radiofrequency venous ablation is a minimally-invasive, catheter-based procedure where problematic veins are closed from the inside using a microwave type energy and ultrasound guidance.
 Laser venous ablation is performed the same way only using laser energy to seal the vein.
-Both Dr. Juan Carlos Correa and Dr Richard Coats offer laser ablation while Dr. Brian Friedman offers radiofrequency ablation.
+Dr. Juan Carlos Correa offer's laser ablation while Dr. Brian Friedman offers radiofrequency ablation.

 Venous ablation is an outpatient procedure that is low-risk and performed using a local anesthetic.
 The procedure can take about an hour.